Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems: Symmetry properties of the AHE and construction of the EC

-\textit{Electronic chiralization as an indicator of the AHE---} We first discuss the symmetry properties of the AHE of a crystal.
-The AHE is described by the antisymmetric part of the conductivity tensor, or equivalently the anomalous Hall (pseudo)vector $\sigma_\alpha^{\rm AH} = \frac{1}{2}\epsilon_{\alpha\beta\gamma}\sigma_{\beta \gamma}$. $\sigma_\alpha^{\rm AH}$ has definite transformation properties under time reversal (TR, acting on the equilibrium state of the system), O(3) operations, and continuous translation acting on the whole crystal, even if these operations are not in the symmetry group of the crystal. $\sigma_\alpha^{\rm AH}$ changes sign under TR as a consequence of the Onsager relation; it rotates as a pseudovector under O(3) and is invariant under continuous translation operations because it is the response of a uniform current to a uniform electric field \cite{supp}.
+We first discuss the symmetry properties of the AHE of a crystal.
+The AHE is described by the anomalous Hall (pseudo)vector $(\boldsymbol{\sigma}_{\rm AH})_\alpha = \frac{1}{2}\epsilon_{\alpha\beta\gamma}\sigma_{\beta \gamma}$. $\boldsymbol{\sigma}_{\rm AH}$ changes sign under time reversal (TR, acting on the equilibrium state of the system) as a consequence of the Onsager relation; it rotates as a pseudovector under O(3) and is invariant under continuous translation operations because it is the response of a uniform current to a uniform electric field.

+It is obvious why $\boldsymbol{\sigma}_{\rm AH}$ must transform as a vector under proper rotations.
+By transform we mean the comparison between $\boldsymbol{\sigma}_{\rm AH}$ of two systems that are related to each other by such a transformation.
+Suppose that system 2 is obtained from system 1 by rigidly rotating the former.
+Then $\boldsymbol{\sigma}_{\rm AH}$ for system 2 is measured by applying the external electric field and attaching the current probes in the same manner as that for 1.
+In other words, we have the response relation